7 Best Ways to Add a Blog to Your Carrd Website

 • Start blogging

-• You’ll get a full featured blogging tool with templates, social sharing previews, analytics integration, backups, custom fonts, great SEO, subscriber newsletter, and more.
-See features
+• You’ll get a full featured blogging tool with templates, social sharing previews, analytics integration, backups, custom fonts, great SEO, a subscriber newsletter, and more.
+See features.

 4 – Carrd website and blog in subfolder with Notion and Feather

-Feather is blog platform that runs on top of Notion.
+Feather is blogging platform that runs on top of Notion.
 It also allows you to set up your blog in a subfolder.
 E.g. your Carrd website on yoursite.com and your blog at yoursite.com/blog

 Who is this for?